// undine docs

 The long-term goal is to develop a fluid simulation system that can compete with dedicated simulation tools while remaining tightly integrated with Blender.

-'Compete' here means specific, measurable things: comparable visual quality on water, viscous, and elastoplastic shots; iteration speed that fits inside a single workday; numerical transparency that lets a technical artist or TD diagnose a scene without filing a support ticket.
+'Compete' here means specific, measurable things: comparable visual quality on water and dense high-viscosity shots; iteration speed that fits inside a single workday on supported routes; numerical transparency that lets a technical artist or TD diagnose a scene without filing a support ticket.